jakenayeck/Face_Detection/README.md

 # Face_Detection
-Face Detection using Haar Cascades
+This is a project to explore how to detect faces using Haar Cascades.
+Technolgies: OpenCV, Python